bytequill/DuckyKey/README.md

 # DuckyKey
-An infection and persistance franework as an universal payload for the rubber ducky HID implant
+An infection and persistance framework as an universal payload for the rubber ducky HID implant